openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_vweup/docs/index.rst

 569	b07			     "AC"-LED
 69C	d1/10+10	     °C      temperature setpoint for remote AC
 				     (only in message D2 <d1> 00 1E 1E 0A 00 00)
+43D	d1 01 or 11		     TX: Working or sleeping in the ring     	 (OCU)
+5A7	d1 16			     TX: OCU AC blocking signal
+5A9	all 00			     TX: OCU heartbeat
+6E9	multiple msg		     TX: AC on / off signals                 	 (AC)
+	d0 C1 d6 xx	     °C      TX: set cabin temperature for 69C       	 (CAB)
 ======= ==================== ======= =========================================== =======

 --------------------------